beyond-all-reason/teiserver/documents/guides/plugins.md

 Every plugin is decorated with `@decorate Plugins.plugin`.
 At the present we are not sure how we wish to document the plugins so will only list the presence of them.

+- `:additional_application_children` in `Teiserver.Application`, will allow adding of additional items for the application supervisor tree
 - `:send_chat_message` in `Teiserver.Room.send_message/3`
 - `:send_chat_message_ex` in `Teiserver.Room.send_message_ex/3`